- Part 1: Introduction

 - Data Analysis: How can the school identify its needs?

-- Problem Solving: Can the school identify what it needs to do?
+- Problem Solving: Can school solutions and plans?

-- In past years, the group aimed at addressing three components as part of school safety:
+In recent years, the group focused on three components of school safety:

-1. Management of risk – addressing procedures necessary to assure safety and discouragement of acts of violence – District Emergency Management Plan.
+- Management of risk – addressed procedures necessary to assure safety and discouragement of acts of violence – District Emergency Management Plan.

-2. Intervention – planning for those students who are unwilling or unable to conform to school discipline and Code of Conduct and those students with substance abuse problems.
-Counseling, mediation, conflict resolution and alternative programs to address this.
+- Intervention – planned for those students who are unwilling or unable to conform to school discipline and Codes of Conduct as well as those with substance abuse problems.
+Counseling, mediation, conflict resolution and alternative programs have been implemented to address these matters.

-3. Prevention – developing programs to address safe and healthy lifestyles.
-This component addresses curriculum as well as training for students, staff and parents.
-It includes bias reduction programs, speakers, anger management, prevention of bullying, hazing, sexual harassment prevention training, conflict resolution, parent education, substance abuse prevention and teaching strategies for at risk students.
+- Prevention – developed programs to promote safe and healthy lifestyles.
+This component addresses curriculum as well as training for students, staff and parents

 Mission Statement Regarding School Safety

-To ensure that in our schools teachers concentrate on teaching and guiding our students.
-Our students will not be distracted from learning by anxiety or fear for their safety and can enjoy socializing with classmates and adults in a climate of acceptance and warmth without fear from bullying and harassment.
+To ensure that our teachers can concentrate on teaching and guiding our students in their learning.
+Our students will not be distracted from learning by anxiety or fear for their safety; they can enjoy socializing with classmates and adults in a climate of acceptance and warmth without fear of bullying and harassment.
 Expectations for behavior and a sense of responsibility will be clear.
 We will address the district priority to foster trust, respect and a greater sense of community among the staff, students, parents and other district residents through effective communication and understanding.

-- To develop programs to assure that students and staff have the skills, knowledge and attitudes necessary to ensure a safe and healthy environment for teaching and learning;
+- Develop programs to assure that students and staff have the skills, knowledge and dispositions necessary to establish a safe and healthy environment for teaching and learning.

-- To implement a comprehensive school safety plan including a Code of Conduct through the Safe Schools initiative which involves professional staff, operational staff, students, community members and parents.
-Yearly crisis training is held, Emergency Response Plans updated and the District-wide Safety Team meets several times a year;
+- Implement a comprehensive school safety plan including a Code of Conduct through the Safe Schools initiative.
+Annual crisis training will be held, Emergency Response Plans updated and the District-wide Safety Team will meet several times a year.

-- To eliminate bullying and harassment among students and adults through training and education, as well as education of the public through publications and workshops.
-Administrators, supervisors and teachers have attended training using the McGrath and Olweus models.
-All new staff receives training regarding sexual harassment and bullying.
+- Eliminate bullying and harassment among students and adults through training and education.
+All new staff will receive training regarding sexual harassment and bullying.
 Students also receive ongoing information and training at middle and high school levels regarding issues of discrimination related to sexual harassment.
-In grade 6 students receive training to prevent cyber bullying;
+All students receive training to prevent cyberbullying.

-- To reduce incidence of disrespect and aggression at the secondary level as measured through the implementation of a Code of Conduct.
-This has been documented through building reports and bus discipline referrals and the SED Violent Incident Report.
+- Reduce incidents of disrespect and aggression at the secondary level as measured through the implementation of a Code of Conduct and compliance with the Dignity for All Students Act (DASA).
+This has been documented through building reports and bus discipline referrals and the SED Violent Incident and DASA Reports.
 Alternative programs, counseling, and at-risk programs have addressed this.
-Staff has also received training on violence prevention at each level;
+Staff has also received training on violence prevention at each level.

-- To improve school climate and academic achievement, workshops have been provided for staff and students on anti-bias and anti-hate behavior, avoidance of substance abuse and conflict resolution.
-Staff have received training in cooperative learning, bullying prevention, crisis intervention, and dealing with difficult students.
+- Improve school climate and academic achievement.
+Workshops will be provided for staff and students on anti-bias, antiracist and anti-hate behaviors, avoidance of substance abuse and conflict resolution.
+Staff will receive training in bullying prevention, crisis intervention, and dealing with challenging student behaviors.

-Our schools foster learning, safety, civility, respect and caring.
-There is a commitment to academic excellence, achieving high standards, involving parents and community, and encouraging positive relationships between staff and students.
-Guilderland schools recognize that safety and order are related to students’ academic, social and emotional development.
-This has long been a district priority.
+Our schools will foster learning, safety, civility, respect and caring.
+There remains a commitment to academic excellence, achieving high standards, participatory decision making, and encouraging positive relationships between staff and students.
+Guilderland Schools recognize that safety and well-being are directly related to students’ academic, social and emotional development.

-The district has based planning for prevention, intervention, and crisis response that will function in our school communities with an:
+The district has for prevention, intervention, and crisis response that will function in our school communities with an:

-Connections to the community: The Guilderland Police Department, Capital Region BOCES, Albany County Department of Substance Abuse, Albany County Mental Health, St. Peter’s Addiction & Recovery Center, Red Cross, Brattleboro services, Project STRIVE, and New York State Police have all assisted in planning programs and security plans in our schools.
+Community Connections: The Guilderland Police Department, Capital Region BOCES, Albany County Department of Substance Abuse, Albany County Mental Health, St. Peter’s Addiction & Recovery Center, Red Cross, and the New York State Police have all assisted in planning programs and security plans in our schools.

 Roles of School Communities in Creating Safe Schools